 Avoiding a negotiation altogether would be an even more pleasant option.
-Opting for a flat fee realtor like AZ Flat Fee saves you the hassle of negotiating and offers full service for a flat fee of $3,000.
+Some companies are known to have cheaper commission fees, but have you heard of flat fee realtors?
+Opting for a flat fee realtor like AZ Flat Fee saves you the hassle of negotiating and offers full service for a flat fee of $3,500.

 This doesn’t mean that you wouldn’t have to put any of the other measures that we discuss in this article in place.
 But considering that AZ Flat Fee offers full service including photographing, showing, screening potential buyers, negotiations, drawing up paperwork, and marketing the property, it’s a great alternative.